jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "You're a-goin' to see me right now," said Sally dryly.
 "S'pose you can open the front door yourself?
 Not with that tray in your hands, less'n you want to play the fall of Troy with it."

-As she opened the front door of the shop carefully, to exclude as much, or rather admit as little, as possible of the snowy air, those in the kitchen heard her exclaim, "Dr. <p class="pagenum">Begin page 117</p> Richards! if ever I seen a snow image!
+As she opened the front door of the shop carefully, to exclude as much, or rather admit as little, as possible of the snowy air, those in the kitchen heard her exclaim, "Dr. <hr><p class="pagenum">Page 117</p> Richards! if ever I seen a snow image!
 Your very eye lashes is white!
 Jump off and get warm, do!"

 "I wasn't at all sure of my whereabouts, Miss Sally," answered the doctor's voice, "until you spoke.
 But for my horse's better judgment, I should have lost my way a dozen times&mdash;a hundred times&mdash;between this and Oak Grove."